 Regarding extended absences due to sickness, family vacation, other camps and/or activities please be sure that your child understands that when he/she returns to CB Devo there is a high probability that he/she will be in a different group.
-Here’s why…we saw firsthand these past three seasons that the riders who were consistent in their commitment to riding throughout the summer had amazing progress.
+Here’s why…since 2015, we have seen firsthand that the riders who were consistent in their commitment to riding throughout the summer had amazing progress.
 Those who missed weeks with no riding lost fitness and struggled to keep up with their group.
 If you are questioning this policy, I’d like you to please ask yourself this question: How does this effect the experience of your child and the rest of the groups safety?

 Please know that our intentions here are NOT to be exclusive and that we DO understand that kids and families have other summer commitments.
 If your child will be missing a couple of weeks throughout the summer session due to other camps and/or family vacations that is okay and we can work with your schedule.
 Crested Butte kids are tough and bounce back quick so we just ask that you make the best effort possible to schedule trips around days your child’s group meets to ride.
 The exception here is missing the first two weeks of summer programming where we focus on skill development and expectations.
 Missing the first two weeks of a nine-week program doesn’t set the athlete, or Crested Butte Devo, up for success.